Small Farmer Grant

 Award & Reporting

-Small farmers and ranchers have a grant opportunity through the Board of County Commissioners this summer.
-The Board is funding a mini-grant to Alachua County based farms and ranches that earn between $1,000 and $250,000 per year.
+This summer, small farmers and ranchers have a grant opportunity through the Board of County Commissioners.
+The Board is funding a mini-grant to Alachua County-based farms and ranches that earn between $1,000 and $250,000 annually.
 Funding is for capital and equipment expenditures that will positively impact these operation’s income.

 The total grant request must not exceed $5,000.
 Only one application per farm or ranch is permitted.

-Total funding available for this pilot mini-grant is $10,000.
+The total funding available for this mini-grant is approximately $100,000.

-To reduce inequity in marginalized communities, this grant will also prioritize small farms and ranches that are owned by black, women, indigenous, and persons-of-color.
+To reduce inequity in marginalized communities, this grant will also prioritize small farms and ranches owned by black, women, indigenous, and persons-of-color.

-Applicants will fill out the one-page application and submit it to Alachua County’s Office of Resilience, Climate Change, and Sustainability.
-Applications may be submitted by email to SMAACA@alachuacounty.us or by mail or in person to:
+Applicants will complete the application and submit it to Alachua County’s Office of Sustainability, Equity, and Economic Development Strategies.
+Applications may be submitted by email to SMAACA@alachuacounty.us or by mail or in-person to:

 12 SE First Street, 2nd Floor County Manager’s Office